gcccheng/oogway/index.md

 </div>

 ## Summary
-Gang Cheng has over 10 years of working experience in large public sectors with complex and demanding IT Infrastructure in Norway.
-He has been working in the environment mixed with local data center, private/public cloud and  Windows-Linux.
-His technical skills start from network and system administration and have extended to the devops engineering and site reliability engineering.
-Gang is enthusiastic to new technoloy and has presented good communication skills to coworkers and clients.
+Gang Cheng is an experienced IT professional with over 10 years of experience working in complex and demanding IT infrastructure environments in the public sector in Norway.
+His expertise spans network and system administration, devops engineering, and site reliability engineering, with a focus on managing a mixed environment of local data centers, private/public clouds, and Windows-Linux systems.

+Gang has a strong passion for staying up-to-date with emerging technologies and is skilled at communicating effectively with colleagues and clients.
+His technical proficiency, combined with his ability to collaborate effectively, has enabled him to successfully deliver high-quality IT solutions that meet business needs.

 ## Specialized in

-Red Hat Linux system, Red Hat Satellite, Ansible, Red Hat Openshift, Windows SCCM
+Red Hat Linux, Red Hat Satellite, Ansible, Red Hat Openshift, Red Hat Automation Platform, Microsoft Defender on Linux, Windows SCCM
 ## Currently
 `2022-Now`
 ***<font size= "3">Senior Infrastructure Engineer at Sopra Steria</font>***

-He has worked on variety of project with clients, including
+During past years, Gang has contributed to a variety of projects for clients, including:

 `project`
 **Deploy Red Hat 9 to production infrastructure**

-He has take full responsibility to deploy rhel9 to the production environment.
-Tasks are done with Ansible and can be listed as
+Gang was responsible for deploying Red Hat 9 to the production environment, utilizing Ansible for automation.
+His tasks included:

-  1. Create customized Red Hat image and template for VMWare vSphere virtual machine.
+  1. Creating a customized Red Hat image and a template for a VMware vSphere virtual machine

-  2. Configure and deploy rhel9.

-      1. Configure system, subscription, network, application.
+  3. Configuring and deploying RHEL9, including system configuration, subscription management, network configuration, and application integration

-      2. Integrate to Windows Active Directory
+  5. Integrating the system with Windows Active Directory

 `project`
 **Migrate Ansible Tower to Ansible Automation Platform**

-He has taken part in setting up and testing Ansible Automation Platform and migrating playbooks to new platform.
+Gang played a critical role in setting up and testing Ansible Automation Platform, as well as migrating playbooks to the new platform.
+His tasks included:

-  1. Install Ansible Automation Platform and configure with Bitbucket.
+  1. Installing Ansible Automation Platform and configure with Bitbucket.

   2. Migrate playbooks to new platform and troubleshooting errors

 `project`
 **Automate patching process for large scale of Red Hat machines**

-He has simplified and improved existing procedure of patching with Ansible and Satellite.
+Gang simplified and improved the existing patching procedure, utilizing Ansible and Satellite.
+His tasks included:

   1. Devide existing machines into different environment.

-  2. Set priorities on machines by criticality.
+  2. Prioritizing machines based on criticality.

-  3. Designed Ansible workflow to automate the process of patching.
+  3. Designing Ansible workflow to automate the process of patching.

 `project`
 **Deploy security application to infrastructure**

-He has taken full responsibility to deploy cloud-based security application to the whole infrastructure.
+Gang took full responsibility for deploying a cloud-based security application to the entire infrastructure.
+His tasks included:

-  1. Troubleshooting installing errors and tackle performance issue.
+  1. Troubleshooting installing errors and performance issue.

-  2. Customize security rules for machine for its functionality.
+  2. Customize security rules for each machine to ensure functionality.

-  3. Communicate between different parties including application provider, license provider, network group and security group.
+  3. Communicating between various parties including application provider, license provider, network group and security group.

 `2012-2022`
 ***<font size= "3">System Engineer at University of Oslo</font>***

-Gang started at UiO as master student and has taken responsiblity to deliver a reliable scientific computing infrastructure to researchers at Centre for Molecular Medicine Norway, University of Oslo.
-Main tasks include:
+At the University of Oslo, Gang was responsible for delivering a reliable scientific computing infrastructure to researchers at the Centre for Molecular Medicine Norway.
+His main tasks included:

-  1. Install, configure and maintain rhel server for a variety of services including computing, virtualization, database, web, Samba, NFS, inventory...
+  1. Installing, configuring, and maintaining RHEL servers for a variety of services, including computing, virtualization, database, web, Samba, NFS, and inventory

-  2. Deploy and manage Windows machines with SCCM.
+  2. Deploying and managing Windows machines with SCCM

-  3. Install and maintain complex scientific applications with increasing and unstable dependencies to function properly.
+  3. Installing and maintaining complex scientific applications with increasing and unstable dependencies.

   4. Maintain DNS, DHCP, NAT and FirewallD services for different networks.

-  5. Daily admin work including account management, storage management, security, monitoring and problem troubleshooting.
+  5. Performing daily admin work, including account management, storage management, security, monitoring, and problem troubleshooting.

-  6. Purchase hardware, plan/design infrastructure, deploy new technology to accommodate researching needs.
+  7. Purchasing hardware, planning/designing infrastructure, and deploying new technology to accommodate research needs.

 ## Education
 `2010-2012`